shapoco/mamefont/README.md

 |:--:|:--:|:--|
 |1st.|7:0|0xFF|

-The decompressor must abort decompression when it encounters an `ABO` instruction.
+The decoder must abort decompression when it encounters an `ABO` instruction.

 If safety is a priority, the blob generator can add a `ABO` instruction to the end of the glyph bytecode.
 This instruction is normally never executed, since decompression finishes as soon as the glyph buffer is filled.
-However, if the blob or decompressor logic is corrupted, this instruction can stop a runaway decompression process.
+However, if the blob or decoder logic is corrupted, this instruction can stop a runaway decompression process.

 If a Shrinked Glyph Table is applied and the length of the glyph bytecode sequence does not reach a 2-byte boundary, it is recommended that the remaining part be filled with this instruction.